dotelpenguin/ha-integration-jirafilters/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: Create a report to help us improve the Jira Filters integration
-title: ''
+title: '[BUG] '
 labels: bug
 assignees: ''